The Inverse Eigenvalue Problem for Linear Trees: Sufficiency of the LSP

-Expanding the characteristic polynomial of $A$ as a function of the matrix entries is an exercise in futility.
-Instead, our main technical innovation is to recognize that a real symmetric tridiagonal matrix is completely specified (up to a sign) by its eigenvalues and the eigenvalues of its principal submatrix.
+Expanding the characteristic polynomial of $A$ as a function of the matrix entries is complicated leads to a Jacobian where every entry is a sum over products, from which we were unable to prove nonsingularity.
+Instead, \textit{our main technical innovation is to recognize that a real symmetric tridiagonal matrix is completely specified (up to signature similarity) by its eigenvalues and the eigenvalues of its principal submatrix}.
 The exact statement of the result is provided by Theorem \ref{JacSpectral}.
-Therefore, instead of expanding the characteristic polynomial of $A$ in terms of the matrix entries, we expand it in terms of the eigenvalues of each $B_i$ and $B_i(1)$, along with the entries $\{a_0,a_1,\ldots,a_k\}$.
+Therefore, instead of expanding the characteristic polynomial of $A$ in terms of the matrix entries, we expand it in terms of the eigenvalues of each $B_i$ and $B_i(1)$, along with the matrix entries $\{a_0,a_1,\ldots,a_k\}$.
+This represents a smooth change of variables from the matrix regarded as a multivariable function of the matrix entries.
 We begin by applying the neighbors formula, expanding around the central vertex, and rewriting in our block matrix notation:

 We had begun with $A \in M_n(\mathbb{R})$ with $n = 1 +k + \sum_{i=1}^k (|B_i|-1)$, and now we will form a $(u+1)\times (u+1)$ Jacobian matrix.
-Consider an arbitrary arm; some number of distinct upwards eigenvalues were initially assigned to this arm.
-We associate at most that many non-upwards eigenvalues to this arm.
-We associate $u$ non-upward eigenvalue constraints to arms while respecting this llimitation.
-Considering an arbitrary arm, $B_i$, to which we have associated $l_i$ eigenvalue constraints.
-We then form the Jacobian with respect to $a_i$ and $l_i-1$ eigenvalues of $B_i(1)$, which WLOG we relabel $\{\eta^{(i)}_1,\ldots,\eta^{(i)}_{l_i-1}\}$.
-We also always form the Jacobian with respect to $a_0$, which accounts for the last eigenvalue constraint.
+Consider an arbitrary arm; some number of distinct upward eigenvalues were initially assigned to this arm.
+We associate at most that many non-upward eigenvalues to this arm.
+We associate $u$ non-upward eigenvalue constraints to arms while respecting this limitation.
+Considering an arbitrary arm, $B_i$, to which we have associated $\ell_i$ eigenvalue constraints.

+We then form the Jacobian with respect to $a_i$ and $\ell_i-1$ eigenvalues of $B_i(1)$, which without loss of generality we relabel as $\{\eta^{(i)}_1,\ldots,\eta^{(i)}_{\ell_i-1}\}$.
+We also always form the Jacobian with respect to $a_0$, which accounts for the last eigenvalue constraint. \textit{This gives us the $u+1$ variables with which we form the Jacobian}.

 Our Jacobian is of the initial form